Rouxles/antokgvnotes/music/theory/advanced stuff/harmony/lydian modal interchange/lydian modal interchange.md

 ---

-Cm Bb Ab G
+> Cm Bb Ab G

 Above is a normal chord progression in the song, response of a call and response which leads to another phrase.
 We could make this a Lydian phrase instead of an Aeolian phrase.
 Modulating to the relative Lydian key would mean having the tonic as a Ab major triad.
 So what we do in this case would be to start the next phrase on an Ab major chord, and go from there.

+> Ab

-Ab - this sort of lightens up the mood without changing the key center of the piece by a lot.
+This sort of lightens up the mood without changing the key center of the piece by a lot.

+> Bb/Ab

-Bb/Ab - this chord is very common in lydian, where you have the major II chord with the Lydian root as the bass, which emphasizes the Lydian tonality (in the #4 found between Ab and D).
+This chord is very common in Lydian, where you have the major II chord with the Lydian root as the bass, which emphasizes the Lydian tonality (in the #4 found between Ab and D).
 [Usually in a typical Ab major scale, the D would be a Db, but having the D sharped creates the Lydian tonality that we are looking for in this section]

+> Gm7

-Gm7 - this chord is the chord that makes the most sense following the Bb/Ab chord, all that happens is that the Ab bass becomes a G, which then creates a Gm7 chord assuming none of the other notes in the Bb/Ab chord change.
+This chord is the chord that makes the most sense following the Bb/Ab chord, all that happens is that the Ab bass becomes a G, which then creates a Gm7 chord assuming none of the other notes in the Bb/Ab chord change.

+> Csus4 C

-Csus4 C - This would be a nice chord to follow Gm7 to emphasize the F played in the Gm7 chord (because Csus4 is C F G, creating a chord that wants to resolve back to C.)
+This would be a nice chord to follow Gm7 to emphasize the F played in the Gm7 chord (because Csus4 is C F G, creating a chord that wants to resolve back to C.)

-Ab Bb/Ab Gm7 Csus4 C would be a nice chord progression to go to in a Lydian section of a piece, before a transition phrase leading back to the Aeolian section.
+> Ab Bb/Ab Gm7 Csus4 C

+Above would be a nice chord progression to go to in a Lydian section of a piece, before a transition phrase leading back to the Aeolian section.
 Keep in mind, the Lydian section is voiced as being far more calm than the Aeolian section.

 So in tartarus and back, I plan to use the Lydian section as such:

-Ab Bb/Ab Gm7 Csus4
+> Ab Bb/Ab Gm7 Csus4
-Ab Bb/Ab Csus4 C [Cm]
+> Ab Bb/Ab Csus4 C [Cm]

 The Cm is just shown as a transition into C minor.
 I go from Csus4 to C to Cm which is just a descent by a semitone each time.
 Interesting harmonies can be done with that, it's just extremely hard to execute correctly unless you listen carefully and write your harmonies/melodies to fit it.